6 Top Attractions in KeriKeri, New Zealand

 St. James Church

-Another building in the area is St. James Church, built in 1878.
-It is still in use today as a church with services.
+Another notable building in the area is St. James Church, which was built in 1878.
+It is still used as a church and has weekly services.

-It is from the end of the car park below St. James’ Church that the walk to Kororipo Pa and Wairere Falls begins.
+The walk to Kororipo Pa and Wairere Falls begins from the end of the car park below St. James’ Church.
 The walk to the Pa isn’t far, and you get excellent views across Kerikeri Inlet, Mission House and the Stone Store.
 You can also see how the water winds its way toward the ocean.

 St James Church attractions in Kerikeri.